erdospeet11/phaser-typescript/README.md

 - [] Opening the character sheet does not pause the game
 - [] Scaling down a sprite is messy
 - [] Player does not have invincibility frames after hurt
+- [] When player's health reaches zero, it dies